sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-dataset-manage/hcpps-sapui5-ps-dataset-manage.md

 You will add to the controller a function where:

-  - we process the call to the "Delete Dataset" SAP Cloud Platform predictive services.
+  - we process the call to the "Delete Dataset" SAP Cloud for predictive services.

 You will add to the view: